rjohnsen/predefender.com/content/about/cv.md

 _Achievements: Focused SOC into proactive manners and investigation (Threat Hunting), incorporating routines and processes.
 Trained analysts in advanced topics such as reversing, analysis and threat hunting._

-_Relevant Technologies_: Microsoft Defender, Splunk, Nessus, Qualys, SolarWinds Orion, Python, Rust, GO, PowerShell.
+_Relevant Technologies_: Microsoft Defender, Kusto Query Language, Splunk, Nessus, Qualys, SolarWinds Orion, Python, Rust, GO, PowerShell, MITRE Caldera.

 ### Defendable AS (former BDO Cybersecurity)

 Senior Security Analyst September 2020 - September 2023.
 Oslo, Norway

 > In my role as a Senior Security Analyst at BDO Cybersecurity (now Defendable AS), I focused on coaching and educating SOC analysts while building threat hunting capabilities within the organization.
 After the transition to Defendable AS in 2021, I took on dual roles: working as a Threat Hunter to identify intrusion artifacts alongside the SOC team and serving as Head of Training to guide and develop analysts into top-tier SOC professionals.
+Participating in pilot on building Purple Team capabilities through AttackIQ based training.

 _Achievements: I designed and led Defendable's annual internal SOC education conference, an intensive eight-day program for analysts and employees.
 The conference featured expert-led sessions on malware analysis, log analysis, and operational technologies, significantly enhancing team expertise and collaboration._

-_Relevant Technologies_: Microsoft Defender and Sentinel, Elastic, Carbon Black, Python, Rust, GO.
+_Relevant Technologies_: Microsoft Defender and Sentinel, Kusto Query Language, Elastic, Carbon Black, Python, Rust, GO.

 ### Pedab Norge

 Security Analyst MSS November 2017 - August 2020.
 Oslo, Norway

 > In my role as a Security Analyst MSS at Pedab Norge, I had the opportunity to build a SOC from scratch, utilizing IBM QRadar for monitoring network activities and analyzing security incidents.
 I developed processes for daily analysis, aided customers in incident handling, and led the creation of integrations for enhanced analysis work.
+Automated triage using Python to increase speed and quality.

 _Achievements: Built a SOC from scratch, onboarding new analysts, automation through Python scripting_